h2oai/steam/docs/CLIAppendix.md

 **Example**

 The following example deletes workgroup 3 from the database.
-Note that you can use [`get workgroups`]'(#get workgroups) to retrieve a list of workgroups.
+Note that you can use [`get workgroups`](#get workgroups) to retrieve a list of workgroups.

 	./steam delete workgroup 3